Unstable Ghost Moth

 The female adult moths have green forewings, each with a brown submarginal band, and brown areas along the costa and the hind-margin.
 The females have orange hind wings.
 The female moths have a wingspan of up to 7 cms.

-The male adult moths have pale green or brown forewings, each with two narrow dark-edged white lines forming a large 'V' shape.
-The forewings each have a bulge on the costa near the wingtip.
+The male adult moths have pale green or brown forewings, each with white markings including two narrow dark-edged white lines forming a large 'V' shape.
 The hindwings of the males are white.
 The male moths have a wingspan of about 4 cms.

 The species is found in